XanaduAI/thewalrus/docs/code/libhaf.rst

 :cpp:func:`hafnian::hafnian_approx`       Returns the approximate hafnian of a matrix with non-negative entries by sampling over determinants.
 The higher the number of samples, the better the accuracy.
 :cpp:func:`hafnian::torontonian`          Returns the Torontonian of a matrix using the algorithm described in *A faster hafnian formula for complex matrices and its benchmarking on the Titan supercomputer*, `arxiv:1805.12498 <https://arxiv.org/abs/1805.12498>`__.
 :cpp:func:`hafnian::torontonian_fsum`     Returns the torontonian of a matrix using the algorithm described in *A faster hafnian formula for complex matrices and its benchmarking on the Titan supercomputer*, `arxiv:1805.12498 <https://arxiv.org/abs/1805.12498>`__, with increased accuracy via the ``fsum`` summation algorithm.
+:cpp:func:`hafnian::permanent`            Returns the permanent of a matrix using Ryser's algorithm with Gray code ordering.
+:cpp:func:`hafnian::perm_fsum`            Returns the permanent of a matrix using Ryser's algorithm with Gray code ordering, with increased accuracy via the ``fsum`` summation algorithm.
 ======================================    ==============================================